shvetsovart/ITMO-Computer-Architecture-1-sem/README.md

 # ITMO-Computer-Architecture-1-sem
-Laboratory works on the subject "Computer Architecture" in ITMO
+Laboratory works on the subject "Computer Architecture" at ITMO